Lionel Simmons: Professional career

 Simmons was selected by the Sacramento Kings with the seventh pick of the 1990 NBA draft.
-On March 23, 1991, Simmons scored a career-high 42 points in a 95-100 loss to the Phoenix Suns.
+On March 23, 1991, Simmons scored a career-high 42 points in a 100–95 loss to the Phoenix Suns.
 He was the runner-up to Derrick Coleman for the 1991 NBA Rookie of the Year Award.
 Simmons was NBA Player of the Week the week after the All-Star break during his rookie season.

-He played seven seasons for the Kings, scoring 5,833 career points until prematurely retiring in 1997 due to chronic injuries.
-He managed to earn more than $21 million in an NBA career that lasted seven seasons.
+He played seven seasons for the Kings, scoring 5,833 career points, until prematurely retiring in 1997 due to chronic injuries.
+He earned more than $21 million in a pro career that lasted seven seasons.